KazumeNishidate/Predator-CA/README.md

 This code simulates predator-prey ecosystem Cellular Automaton, a complex system based on the RWCA model [1,2,3].
+It uses [GSL](https://www.gnu.org/software/gsl/) for the random number generator and [EGGX](https://www.ir.isas.jaxa.jp/~cyamauch/eggx_procall/index.html) for graphics.

 - Predators and prey walk around the 2D lattice following the RWCA rules.
 As they move, predators and prey undergo a realistic,